-If you are a TeamCity system administrator, to confirm that enter the Token into the corresponding field on this page.
+If you are a TeamCity system administrator, confirm it by entering the authentication token into the corresponding field on this page.
 This token can be found in the

 After you have provided this token, you can review the details on what kind of maintenance is required.
-The need in technical maintenance may be caused, for example, by one of the following:
+It can be caused by one of the following factors:

 TeamCity Data Upgrade

-When updating your TeamCity instance to a new feature release, the newly installed version of TeamCity checks if the TeamCity Data Directory and database use the same data format as required by the TeamCity version.
+When updating your TeamCity instance, the installed version of TeamCity checks if the TeamCity Data Directory and database use the same data format as required by the new TeamCity version.
 If the newer version requires data conversion, this page is displayed with data format details.
-Please, review them carefully to ensure that the Data Directory and the database locations are indeed those meant to be used by the server.
+Review them carefully to ensure that the Data Directory and the database locations are indeed those meant to be used by the server.

-If you haven't backed up your data before, do it at this point by using the option on the page (available when upgrading from TeamCity 6.0 or higher).
+If you haven't backed up your data before, do it at this point by using the provided option.
 Note that the backup process can take time, especially with large TeamCity installations.
-Other ways to create the backup are detailed in the TeamCity Data Backup section.
+Other ways to back up are detailed in this article.

-Once TeamCity converts the data, downgrade won't be possible.
-If you need to return to an earlier TeamCity version, you will be able to do that only by restoring the data from a corresponding backup.
+Once TeamCity converts the data, downgrade will not be possible.
+If you need to return to an earlier TeamCity version, you will be able to do that only by restoring the data from the corresponding backup.

-TeamCity has detected that the data format corresponds to more recent TeamCity version than you try to run.
+TeamCity has detected that the data format corresponds to a later TeamCity version than you try to run.
 Since downgrade is not supported, TeamCity cannot start until you provide the data that matches the format of the TeamCity version you want to run.
-To do so, please restore the required data from backup.
-Refer to the Restoring TeamCity Data from Backup page for the instructions.
+To do so, restore the required data from backup.
+Refer to this article for instructions.

 TeamCity Startup Error

-If on TeamCity startup a critical error was encountered, this page will display the error message.
-Please, fix the error cause and restart the TeamCity server.
+If a critical error was encountered on TeamCity startup, this page will display the error message.
+To proceed, you need to fix the error cause and restart the TeamCity server.